jmswaney/thesis/source/11_chapter_2.md

-Atlas alignments of mouse brain hemispheres labeled with eFLASH to the Allen brain reference atlas, CCF V3 [@Dong2008], were carried out using the hybrid automated atlas alignment method described in Swaney et al (18), which combines Elastix (17) and manual refinement tools to improve alignment accuracy.
+Atlas alignments of mouse brain hemispheres labeled with eFLASH to the Allen brain reference atlas, CCF V3 [@Dong2008], were carried out using the hybrid automated atlas alignment method described in Swaney et al. (2019), which combines Elastix (Klein et al. 2010) and manual refinement tools to improve alignment accuracy.

 ### Brain Region Segmenation